Ouranosinc/scen_workflow_afr/README.md

 ### v1.3.3

 Implemented features:
-- adding missing lines in calib.csv file (containing bias adjustment error) automatically when a new simulation, station, or variable is added or if bias adjustment is performed with new nq, up_qmf and time_win parameters;
+- adding missing lines in bias.csv file (containing bias adjustment error) automatically when a new simulation, station, or variable is added or if bias adjustment is performed with new nq, up_qmf and time_win parameters;
-  the error is now calculated in scalar mode to avoid a competition between processes when updating calib.csv;
+  the error is now calculated in scalar mode to avoid a competition between processes when updating bias.csv;
-- changed the location of calib.csv so that there is one file per region.
+- changed the location of bias.csv so that there is one file per region.

 Bugs fixed:
 - fixed a typo in the name of CORDEX variables 'evspsbl' and 'evspsblpot';
 - ensured compatibility of script with CORDEX variable 'evspsbl';
 - fixed a bug that was happening when calculating statistics for scenarios (values must not be averaged over years);
-- prevent duplicates in calib.csv.
+- prevent duplicates in bias.csv.

 ### v1.3.4

 Implemented features:
 - created a rain season group of indices comprising rainstart, rainend, raindur and rainqty (now calculated at once);
 - increased the calculation speed of rain season indices;
-- now exporting calibration and post-process plots if 'csv' in 'opt_diagnostic_format' (only mean values);
+- now exporting bias adjustment and post-process plots if 'csv' in 'opt_diagnostic_format' (only mean values);
 - standardized variable names (within the code).

 Bugs fixed: